Nudin/mpv-script-directory/HOWTO_ADD_INSTALL_INSTRUCTIONS.md

 - `scriptoptfiles`: List of files that should be installed in the script-opts folder.
 - `shaderfiles`: List of files that should be installed in the shaders folder
 - `fontfiles`: List of files that should be installed in the fonts folder
+- `ladspafiles`: List of ladspa-files that should be installed.
 - `executeablefiles`: List of executeable files that should be installed (user queried, defaults to `~/bin`).